mkirby42/PyISRU/posts/how_long_to_mars_base.md

 This isn’t a resurrection of imperial capitalism.
 It’s the continuation of human progress that began when our ancestors first stepped out of Africa.
 It’s tempting to draw a straight line between this project and Earth’s painful history of extractive colonization.
 But this is something else, not a conquest, but an expansion of possibility.
 The goal isn’t plunder, it’s participation.
 Not domination, but discovery.

 Mars is not a colony it’s a crucible.
 The logistical challenges of building a Martian research base are immense, but not insurmountable.
 Not with reusable rockets.
 Not with well-engineered ISRU.
 Not with the kind of ambition Space X has made demonstrated.
 A city on Mars is no longer science fiction.
 It’s a supply chain problem, and supply chains can be solved.

+⸻
+Addendum

+My friend [Gerrit Bruhaug](https://x.com/GBruhaug) noted that the sheer scale of methane required to fuel fleets of this size could be significant enough to influence global markets and drive up prices.
+While I don’t see this as a limiting factor, I’ve added parameters to the simulation to allow methane price to be adjusted.
+I've also split the monolithic fuel parameter into individual LOX and methane parameters.